-Taylor University’s Special Education program is committed to prepare future educators to teach in the general education and special education setting across multiple age ranges for students with special needs such as learning disabilities, autism, physical disabilities, emotional and behavioral disabilities, and developmental delays.
+Taylor University’s special education program is committed to preparing future educators to teach in the general education and special education setting across multiple age ranges of students with special needs such as learning disabilities, autism, physical disabilities, emotional and behavioral disabilities, and developmental delays.

-This certificate allows you to teach Special Education for students from Preschool-12 and prepares you to work with students who have moderate to mild disabilities opening the door for you to each any grade level.
-At Taylor, we truly focus on teaching our students from a biblical perspective.
-This opens doors for students to be a witness of Christ – showing His love not just in words, but also in action – through one on one and group interaction with students so they can feel their value and worth.
+This certificate allows you to teach special education for students from Preschool-12 and prepares you to work with students who have mild to moderate disabilities opening the door for you to teach any grade level.
+At Taylor, we focus on teaching our students from a biblical perspective.
+This opens doors for students to be witnesses of Christ—showing His love not just in words, but also in action—through one-on-one and group interaction with students.

 What experience will I gain outside of the Taylor classroom?

-Education majors, including those with a concentration in special education, are provided multiple opportunities for field experience beginning their freshman year and continuing through their student teacher experience during their senior year.
+Education majors, including those with a concentration in special education, have multiple opportunities for field experience beginning their freshman year and continuing through their student-teaching experience their senior year.
 For student teaching, some students teach nearby while others go to different parts of the U.S. or even around the world.

 Take the Next Step

 How do I get licensed for Special Education?